baconjs/bacon.js/README.md

 and produces a "Next" event based on the return value.
 Function Construction rules apply.
 You can omit the argument to produce a Next event with `undefined` value.

+`observable.errors()` returns a stream containing Error events only.
+Same as filtering with a function that always returns false.

+`observable.skipErrors()` skips all errors.

 `observable.mapEnd(f)` Adds an extra Next event just before End.
 The value is created by calling the given function when the source stream ends.
 Instead of a